mkiser/WTFJHT/do-something/aca-repeal.md

   facebook: /public/wtfjht-f.jpg
 ---

-Want to **do something** about the GOP health care?
+The House is expected to vote on the AHCA tomorrow.
+Want to **do something** about it?
 Call your representative.
 Here's everything you need to know to take a stand.
 Compiled via [Daily Action](https://www.facebook.com/YourDailyAction/posts/404813213217332) and [5 Calls](https://5calls.org/#issue/recaeT57AXkqiV2Me).

-The House is expected to vote on the AHCA tomorrow.

 > **Your Script:**
 >